-Step Action 1 In the Browser window, create the top-level project structure you need (Model and Views), and click on the appropriate View.
-2 Click on the 'New Package' option in the Browser window header drop-down list.
+In the Browser window, create the top-level project structure you need (Model and Views), and click on the appropriate View.
+Click on the 'New Package' option in the Browser window header drop-down list.
 The 'New Model Package' dialog displays.
-3 In the 'Name' field type the name of the new Package, and select the 'Create Diagram' radio button.
-4 Click on the OK button.
+In the 'Name' field type the name of the new Package, and select the 'Create Diagram' radio button.
+Click on the OK button.
+The 'New Model Package' dialog displays.
+In the 'Name' field type the name of the new Package, and select the 'Create Diagram' radio button.
+Click on the OK button.
+Click on the OK button.
 The 'New Diagram' dialog displays.
-5 In the 'Name' field type the name of the new diagram.
+In the 'Name' field type the name of the new diagram.
 In the 'Select From' panel select 'UML Structural', and in the 'Diagram Types' panel select 'Class'.
-6 Click on the OK button.
+Click on the OK button.
 In the Browser window, double-click on the icon next to the new diagram's name; the diagram opens in the Diagram View, with the Class pages displaying in the Diagram Toolbox.
-7 In the Toolbox, click on to display the 'Find Toolbox Item' dialog and specify 'WSDL', then select the Toolbox page from the results.
+In the Toolbox, click on to display the 'Find Toolbox Item' dialog and specify 'WSDL', then select the Toolbox page from the results.
 The 'WSDL' Toolbox page displays.
-8 Click on the 'Namespace' icon from the Toolbox and drag it into the Class diagram.
+Click on the 'Namespace' icon from the Toolbox and drag it into the Class diagram.
 The 'WSDL Namespace Properties' dialog displays.
 Type in a WSDL Package name and the URL of the Target Namespace.
 You can edit these values later.
-9 Click on the OK button.
+Click on the OK button.
 The sample "WSDLnamespace" stereotyped Package structure is created on the diagram, and the full model structure is displayed, expanded, in the Browser window.
-The model structure consists of these sub-Packages, with an Overview diagram to navigate between them: Types: Contains the XSD types for the data communicated by the web service, on a Types diagram Messages: Contains the WSDL Messages, modeled as UML Classes marked with the stereotype Wessages: Contains the WSDL Messages, modeled as ONE classes marked with the stereotype "WSDLmessage" PortTypes: Contains the WSDL Port Types, modeled as UML interfaces marked with the stereotype "WSDLportType" Bindings: Contains the WSDL Bindings, modeled as UML Classes that realize the PortTypes Services: Contains the WSDL Services, modeled as UML interfaces with Associations to each exposed Binding 10 Model each of the WSDL constructs in their corresponding Packages.
+The model structure consists of these sub-Packages, with an Overview diagram to navigate between them: Types: Contains the XSD types for the data communicated by the web service, on a Types diagram Messages: Contains the WSDL Messages, modeled as UML Classes marked with the stereotype "WSDLmessage" PortTypes: Contains the WSDL Port Types, modeled as UML interfaces marked with the stereotype "WSDLportType" Bindings: Contains the WSDL Bindings, modeled as UML Classes that realize the PortTypes exposed Binding 10 Model each of the WSDL constructs in their corresponding Packages.